xvimnt/MTKLabsInterview/Readme.md

 ## Contributing

 If you find issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [Your License Name] License - see the [LICENSE.md](https://chat.openai.com/c/LICENSE.md) file for details.

 ```javascript
 Remember to customize placeholders such as `your-username`, `your-repository`, and `[Your License Name]` with the relevant information for your script and repository.